• Menu

 Rodney

-Nestled on the Esquiline hill, the Basilica of Santa Maria Maggiore in Rome is the largest church in the capital dedicated to the Virgin Mary and one of the four major basilicas of Rome (alongside St Peter’s Basilica, the Basilica of Saint John in Lateran and the Basilica of Saint Paul Outside the Walls).
+Perched on the Esquiline Hill, Santa Maria Maggiore is the largest church in Rome dedicated to the Virgin Mary and one of the four major basilicas in the city (alongside St. Peter’s Basilica, St. John Lateran, and St. Paul Outside the Walls).

-The construction of the Basilica of Saint Mary Major began in the 5th century at the request of Pope Sixtus III.
-It was renovated and enlarged several times over the following centuries; notably in the 13th, 16th, 17th and 18th centuries.
-The result is an architectural patchwork combining early Christian, Romanesque, Renaissance and Baroque influences.
+Construction began in the 5th century under Pope Sixtus III and the basilica underwent several renovations and expansions throughout the centuries, particularly in the 13th, 16th, 17th, and 18th centuries.
+The result is an architectural patchwork combining early Christian, Romanesque, Renaissance, and Baroque influences.

 💡 Practical information 💡